21 Different Types of Mythical Horses

 The Greeks had been besieging Troy for ten years before the events of this story, which takes place during the Trojan War.

-Odysseus, a crafty Greek, gave the order for a wooden replica of a horse to be created and placed outside the city gates.
+Odysseus, a crafty Greek, ordered a wooden replica of a horse to be created and placed outside the city gates.

 After that, the Greeks acted like they were sailing away.
-The Trojans, who were under the impression that the horse was present, took it into the city and then celebrated with it.
+The Trojans, who thought the horse was present, took it into the city and celebrated with it.

-They were completely unaware that the horse was hollow and contained a number of Greek soldiers, one of whom was Odysseus himself.
+They were unaware that the horse was hollow and contained several Greek soldiers, one of whom was Odysseus.

 The city was asleep as the soldiers emerged from their hiding places and opened the city gates, allowing the remainder of the Greek army to enter.
 The invaders were able to take control of Troy immediately.